WARM: A Weakly (+Semi) Supervised Model for Solving Math word Problems: Abstract

 \section{Abstract}

 Solving math word problems (MWPs) is an important and challenging problem in natural language processing.
 Existing approaches to solve MWPs require full supervision in the form of intermediate equations.
-However, labeling every math word problem with its corresponding equations is a time-consuming and expensive task.
-In order to address this challenge of equation annotation, we propose a weakly supervised model for solving math word problems by requiring only the final answer as supervision.
-We approach this problem by first learning to generate the equation using the problem description and the final answer, which we then use to train a supervised MWP solver.
+However, labeling every MWP with its corresponding equations is a time-consuming and expensive task.
+In order to address this challenge of equation annotation, we propose a weakly supervised model for solving MWPs by requiring only the final answer as supervision.
+We approach this problem by first learning to generate the equation using the problem description and the final answer, which we subsequently use to train a supervised MWP solver.
 We propose and compare various weakly supervised techniques to learn to generate equations directly from the problem description and answer.
-Through extensive experiment, we demonstrate that even without using equations for supervision, our approach achieves an accuracy of 56.0 on the standard Math23K dataset~\cite{wang-2017-dns}.
-We also curate and release a new dataset for MWPs in English consisting of 10227 instances suitable for training weakly supervised models.
+Through extensive experiments, we demonstrate that without using equations for supervision, our approach achieves accuracy gains of 4.5\% and 32\% over the state-of-the-art weakly supervised approach~\citep{hong2021learning}, on the standard Math23K~\citep{wang-2017-dns} and AllArith~\citep{roy-2017-unitdep} datasets respectively.
+Additionally, we curate and release new datasets of roughly 10k MWPs each in English and in Hindi (a low resource language).
+These datasets are suitable for training weakly supervised models.
+We also present an extension of \wsm\footnote{\wsm\ stands for {\bf\underline{W}}e{\bf \underline{A}}kly supe{\bf\underline{R}}vised {\bf \underline{M}}ath solver.} to semi-supervised learning and present further improvements on results, along with insights.